 • Amazon: $24.99+

-Ross just has more for baby.
-In addition to more racks of baby clothes in general, you can find Carter’s and Gerber bodysuits, along with all kinds of bottle supplies and even baby wipes on the cheap.
+Ross simply has more baby deals.
+In addition to more racks of baby clothing in general, you can find Carter’s and Gerber bodysuits at Ross, along with all kinds of bottle supplies and even baby wipes on the cheap.
 Look for brands like Huggies, Aveeno, Fisher-Price, Dr. Brown’s, Avent, Bright Starts, and more.

-T.J.Maxx offers Tommee Tippee and some Dr. Brown’s pacifiers, but selection is very limited.
+T.J.Maxx offers Tommee Tippee and some Dr. Brown’s pacifiers, but the selection is very limited.

 Ross